Tom Cole

 Thomas Jeffery Cole (born April 28, 1949) is an American politician and former educator serving as the U.S. representative for since 2003.
-A member of the Republican Party, he previously served as the 26th secretary of state of Oklahoma from 1995 to 1999 and in the Oklahoma Senate from 1988 to 1991.
-In 2022, Cole became the longest-serving Native American in the history of Congress.
+A Republican, he previously served in the Oklahoma Senate from 1988 to 1991 and as the 26th secretary of state of Oklahoma from 1995 to 1999.
+An enrolled member of the Chickasaw Nation, Cole is the longest-serving Native American in the history of Congress.
+On April 10, 2024, Cole was elected chair of the House Appropriations Committee.

-A member of the Chickasaw Nation, Cole is one of four Native Americans in Congress who are enrolled tribal members.
-The others are fellow Oklahoma Republicans Markwayne Mullin (Cherokee) and Josh Brecheen (Choctaw), and Democrat Sharice Davids of Kansas (HoChunk).